tariqdweik/arcadedb/README.md

 ## Differences between OrientDB and ArcadeDB

 - ArcadeDB shares the same database instance across threads.
-Much easier developing code with ArcadeDb than OrientDB with multi-threads applications
+Much easier developing code with ArcadeDB than OrientDB with multi-threads applications
 - ArcadeDB uses thread locals only to manage transactions, while OrientDB makes a strong usage of TL internally
 - The OrientDB classes are Types in ArcadeDB
-- There is no base V and E classes in ArcadeDB, but vertex and edge are a type of record
+- There is no base V and E classes in ArcadeDB, but vertex and edge are types of records
 - ArcadeDB saves every type and property name in the dictionary to compress the record by storing only the names ids
 - ArcadeDB keeps the MVCC counter on the page rather than on the record
 - ArcadeDB manage everything as files and pages